Finance develops policy and provides whole-of-government advice on appropriate governance arrangements for the range of

 Some common examples of MoG changes are:

 - changes to the Administrative Arrangements Order (AAO) following a Prime Ministerial decision to abolish or create a Commonwealth entity or to move functions/ responsibilities between Commonwealth entities

-- movement of functions into, or out of, the APS.
+- movement of functions into, or out of, the Australian Public Service.

-The Australian Public Service Commission, in conjunction with Finance has developed Implementing machinery of government changes as a source of practical guidance to help entities implement MoG changes.
+The Australian Public Service Commission, in conjunction with Finance has developed Implementing machinery of government changes (the Guide) as a source of practical guidance to help entities implement MoG changes.
 The guide provides:

 - an overview of the MoG process